jaytimm/PubmedMTK/README.md

 Based simply on the table of record IDs returned from `pmtk_search_pubmed()`, we can quickly investigate co-occurrence among our set of search terms.
-Here, *term-A* and *term-B* are said to co-occur in *abstract-X* if independent PubMed queries for *term-A* and *term-B* both return *abstract-X*.
+Here, `term1` and `term2` are said to co-occur in *abstract X* if independent PubMed queries for `term1` and `term2` both return *abstract X*.
 Ideal for quick exploration.
-The table below details co-occurrence among `senescence`-based search pairs.

-`n1` is the count of `term1` PubMed citations; same for `n2`.
-Column `n1n2` specifies the count of citations returned by both terms 1 & 2.
-Lastly, `pmi` (pointwise mutual information) approximates the strength of the association between `term1` & `term2`: derived from actual vs. expected co-occurrence frequencies.
+The table below details co-occurrence patterns among `senescence`-based search pairs.
+Columns `n1` and `n2` specify citation counts for `term1` and `term2`, respectively; column `n1n2` specifies the count of citations returned by both `term1` & `term2`, ie, the intersect between the two sets of record IDs.
+The strength of association between `term1` & `term2`, then, is approximated via pointwise mutual information (`pmi`), which is computed as the log difference of actual vs. expected co-occurrence probabilities.

 ``` r
 search_tab <- PubmedMTK::pmtk_crosstab_query(search_results1) %>%